hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

 ```

 >Note: if you run this sink with the dummy pipeline mentioned above you
-> will NOT be able to observe these effects in action (you will not
-> have multiple output files), because the `TestSource` used always
+> will notice that all the data is in the files written by the
-> has only a single instance and there will not be any partitioned
+> processors of a single Jet member.
+The other members don't get any
-> edges in the DAG you end up with, so regardless how many sinks you
-> set up, only one of them will get any data (and create an output
-> file).
+> data, because on one hand our pipeline doesn't contain any operation
+> that would generate remote edges (ones that carry data from one
+> member to another) and on the other hand the test source we have used
+> only creates one instance of itself, regardless of the number of
+> members we have in the cluster.
+The member containing the test source
+> instance will process all the data in this case.
+Real sources don't
+> usually have this limitation.

 ### Fault Tolerance